 AMENDMENTs TO THESE TERMS OF SERVICE

 We may amend the Terms of Service related to our Services from time to time.
-Amendments will be effective upon our posting of such updated Terms of Service on our website or the BUZ’D platform and presented via the BUZ’D App when you login.
+Amendments will be effective upon our posting of such updated Terms of Service on our website or the BUZD platform and presented via the BUZD App when you login.

 Your continued access and/or use of our Services after such posting constitutes Your consent to be bound by the Terms of Service (as amended).